Arronk/My-Coding-Journey/log.md

 Still hating on ES6 but I can see how I would use it as get more comfortable with javascript and coding in general.

+## Day 83: 30.06.2018

+### Progress: Pushed through Regular Expressions in FCC

+Not getting much time to code due to work constraints but managed to fit in a solid hour on Regular Expressions and almost knocked the entire FCC section on the head in one sitting.
+This section is very easy however and some of the exercises have broken tests.
+Will raise and issue to resolve it.